Aerospace jamboree on tenterhooks over F-35 fighter, Airbus jet revamp

 “It’s obvious that because of tensions with Western governments over differences between Russia and Ukraine, the military presence is really scaled down at this year’s Farnborough,” said Alexander Velovich, sales representative for Russian and Ukrainian clients at the Farnborough Airshow.

-Somewhat more predictable is the drumbeat of civil orders led by leasing firms, despite fears of airline overcapacity and a peak in the aerospace cycle that have caused the U.S. sector to underperform wider stocks by around 10 percent this year.
+Somewhat more predictable is the drumbeat of civil orders led by leasing firms, despite fears of airline overcapacity.

 Qatar Airways may finalize an order for 50 Boeing 777X jets and order Airbus small A320 jets, while Boeing could confirm the defection of UK’s Monarch Airlines from Airbus as both planemakers pursue a relentless battle for market share.